LBNL-ETA/MSWH/paper/paper.md

 # Summary

 The Multiscale Solar Water Heating (MSWH) package simulates individual and community scale solar water heating projects and allows for a comparison with the simulation performance of conventional natural gas tank water heaters.
 The package contains a [Jupyter notebook with examples](https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/scripts/MSWH%20System%20Tool.ipynb), a [graphical user interface (GUI) developed using Django Framework](https://github.com/LBNL-ETA/MSWH/tree/v2.0.0/web) and both functional and unit tests.
-Also, the package is structured so that it can be extended with further technologies, applications, and locations as needed.
+System performance time series visualizations are available both in example notebooks and through the GUI, either spun off locally or [using a web deployed version](https://solar.floweragenda.org/).

-The package was initially developed in the scope of a California Energy Commission (CEC) funded project looking at costs and benefits of using community versus individual scale solar thermal water heating systems.
-For this reason, the database included in the MSWH software focuses primarily on California-specific hot water use profiles and climate data, but can structurally accommodate any further climate zones.
-The scale here refers to the number of households served by a single system.
+The package was developed in the scope of a California Energy Commission (CEC) funded project looking at costs and benefits of using community versus individual scale solar thermal water heating systems.
+The database included in the MSWH software focuses primarily on California-specific hot water use profiles and climate data, but can structurally accommodate any further climate zones.
+The scale refers to the number of households served by a single system.
 Therefore, one can apply the models to explore the benefits of grouping multiple households to be served by a single solar water heating system in comparison to a system installed in a single household.
 Another example application of the models is to enable calculation of gas savings when switching from a gas water heater to a solar water heater in a single household.

 To evaluate a solar water heating project at the design phase by looking at its simulation performance the user should create a system instance for each compared system.
 For this, as is done in the detailed examples we provided in [example notebooks](https://github.com/LBNL-ETA/MSWH/tree/v2.0.0/scripts), the user needs to specify the following:

 * The project location by choosing one of the climate zones for which data is available in our database.
-The database includes 16 California climate zone files and can be extended to other regions.
+The database includes 16 California climate zones and can be extended to other regions.
 * For each household: count of people supplied by the system and whether there is any daytime household occupancy.

-The MSWH software was used to perform the engineering analysis to estimate energy consumption and savings in the @Coughlin:2020 project report as well as in the @Grahovac:2020 research paper. @Gerhart:2019 is a master's thesis that explains the development of [the GUI](https://github.com/LBNL-ETA/MSWH/tree/v2.0.0/web) and how to effectively use the GUI as a flexible web framework, because it was custom-built to facilitate easy addition of new system models when those are added to the MSWH software.
+The MSWH software was used to perform the engineering analysis to estimate energy consumption and savings in the @Coughlin:2020 project report as well as in the @Grahovac:2020 research paper. @Gerhart:2019 is a master's thesis that explains the development of [the GUI](https://github.com/LBNL-ETA/MSWH/tree/v2.0.0/web) and how to effectively use the GUI as a flexible web framework custom-built to facilitate easy addition of new MSWH software system models.

 The MSWH software is both accessible to a user and functionally robust.
 We performed extensive validation of [component models](https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/mswh/system/tests/test_components.py) and [system models](https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/mswh/system/tests/test_models.py) against performance results obtained using freely available open source tools and certification data generated using commercial tools.
 The validation models are a part of the test suite and show good agreement in all test comparisons.

-The code is also available as DOE CODE, see @Doecode:2019.
+The package is structured so that it can be extended with further technologies, applications, and locations as needed.
+The weather data are currently mostly limited to California and can be extended to other climate zones.
+An example climate zone outside of California was added for Banja Luka, Bosnia and Herzegovina, through an [additional example Jupyter notebook](https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/scripts/MSWH&#32;System&#32;Tool&#32;-&#32;Additional&#32;Climate.ipynb).

-*mg add link to documentation to point to sources of models
+This code documentation page [*mg ref docs models.html] provides more details about the modeling and the references used in some of the model development.
+The code is available as DOE CODE, see @Doecode:2019.

 # Statement of Need